Skip to Content

 You've had a head injury

-Injuries to the head, whether from accidents, falls, or contact sports, can disrupt the delicate pathways that carry sound signals from your ears to your brain.
+Injuries to the head, whether from accidents, falls, or during sports, can disrupt the delicate pathways that carry sound signals from your ears to your brain.

 You struggle to work out where sounds are coming from